Guidance, Soft skills & personality

 What is really important to people – The 8 fundamental values according to the Graves value model

 Do you remember our first example?
-Employee X has not given you the required data.
-They angrily confront him (persecutor), he justifies himself (victim), whereupon his office neighbor (rescuer) jumps to his side to protect him.
+Employee X didn’t give you the data you needed.
+You angrily confront him (persecutor), he justifies himself (victim), whereupon his office neighbor (rescuer) jumps to his side to protect him.

 How about that?
 You notice that the data from X is not being delivered as planned.
-You are looking for options: Maybe you can get the data elsewhere and avoid becoming a victim.
+You look for options: Maybe you can get the data somewhere else and thus avoid becoming a victim.
 Or you can ask X for the data in a friendly and clear manner before it is too late and thus avoid becoming a persecutor.
-Maybe X is not as incompetent as you thought – maybe X doesn’t have the data, is overworked or has no idea that the information is urgently needed by you.
-And your office neighbor may be able to provide you and X with constructive and practical support in obtaining the data in this situation by asking how she can help.
+Maybe X isn’t as incompetent as you thought – maybe X doesn’t have the data, is overworked or has no idea that you urgently need the information.
+And perhaps your office neighbor can provide you and X with constructive and practical support in obtaining the data in this situation by asking how she can help.

-This strategy takes you from drama to personal responsibility.
+With this strategy, you can move from drama to personal responsibility.
 You can stay on the factual level and solve the actual problem.
 Instead of falling into destructive, energy-sapping patterns due to the drama triangle, you and your colleagues can act more constructively and with more ease – and ultimately achieve more together.

 How to get out of the drama triangle or not get into it in the first place.

-You realize that a drama is active when your thoughts start to revolve around a situation and you can no longer let go.
-You can feel the momentum draining your energy.
+You realize that a drama is active when your thoughts start to revolve around a situation and won’t let you go.
+You can feel how the dynamics are draining your energy.
 Anger or helplessness spreads, or you can’t get your own issues under control.

 16. first aid tip when a drama triangle becomes active:

 Leave the situation.
 Go and make sure you feel good again.
 Do something that puts you in a good mood or think about something you like.
-Try not to give any space to the feeling that the situation has triggered and concentrate on something else, because getting upset, getting worked up about the feeling or talking excitedly about it will keep you stuck in the drama triangle.
+Try not to give the feeling that the situation has triggered any space and focus on something else, because getting upset, getting worked up about the feeling or talking about it in an agitated way will keep you stuck in the drama triangle.

 >> Read here: